cfpb/design-manual/page-components/expandables.md

 <div class="content-33 content-first">

-When only one expandable is used it should include a stroke on all sides, heading text, the expand/collapse minicon within a circle with a label reading “Show” or “Hide,” (when possible).
-A white or 5% grey background can be used to highlight the section from the page background.
+When only one expandable is used, it should include a stroke on all sides, heading text, and the expand/collapse minicon within a circle with a label reading “Show” or “Hide” (when possible).
+A white or 5% gray background can be used to highlight the section from the page background.

 The entire bar is actionable.
 The header should clearly indicate what the user will see when the content is expanded (it should not be a call to action).
 Expand icons stay aligned at the top of the row when the title breaks to multiple lines.